Gabe-GGITNJ/Offline-Virt/README.md

 # Offline Virt

 ## Overview
 This project is designed to provide an offline virtual environment to test Operating Systems.
 The challenge I came across is something that's going to be recurring as companies release new Operating Systems.
-Not only are new Operating Systems going to be released, there will be updates that mzy change or present a conflict with existing configurations in your environment.
+Not only are new Operating Systems going to be released, there will be updates that may change or present a conflict with existing configurations in your environment.

 Along with Operating Systems and their respective updates, there will be hardware options that may not be compatible.

 I had a total of one half of a terabyte of empty storage options and wanted to test out features of an enterprise grade OS within a safe environment.
-I didn't need muchspace, considering where we are at with storage availability.
-At least that was my mindset when I started.
+I didn't need much space, considering where we are at with storage availability.

 ## Features
 - OS Min  Size Requirements - Some OS's have a 32 bit Version and a 64 Bit Version